Harry Speakman: Life in Australia

 Speakman initially settled in New Zealand, turning out for Wellington club Poneke RFC.
 He was recorded as still being in Wellington in February 1889, but in March he was living in Brisbane, Australia, working as an engine-fitter.
-Speakman continued to look for rugby clubs to represent and played for Wallaroo and even captained Queensland.
+Speakman continued to look for rugby clubs to represent and in 1889 he played for Wallaroo and even captained Queensland.
 He also played a few matches for Joe Warbrick's Maori team.

 At the start of the 1890s Speakman relocated to the gold mining town of Charters Towers, there he continued working as a fitter.
 Just as in the other regions he had settled in Speakman joined the local rugby club, first representing Charters Towers in 1892 and later becoming the team's captain.
 In 1894 he met and married Bessie Newton, and they had three children.

 Speakman died alone at the Carlton Hotel in Townsville on 2 January 1915 after suffering from heat apoplexy caused by a heat wave in the region.